SQream/sqream_docs/reference/sql/sql_functions/index.rst

    * - :ref:`ntile`
      - Returns an integer ranging between ``1`` and the argument value, dividing the partitions as equally as possible

+For more information about window functions, see :ref:`window_functions`.

 Workload Management Functions
 ---------------------------------